Abdulra1hman/Abdulra1hman/README.md

 ---

 ## ✨ Who Am I?
 I’m **Abdelrahman Mahmoud Anwar Abdulaziz**, a 17-year-old Software Development student from Cairo, Egypt 🇪🇬, born on December 19, 2007.
 I’m a front-end wizard with over 3 years of experience, a problem-solving ninja, and an anime-loving tech enthusiast.
-I live to craft dynamic, user-friendly web interfaces and scalable systems that make an impact.
 Based in Omraniya, Haram, Giza, Egypt, I’m here to build the future—one line of code at a time!

 - 🎯 **Mission**: Deliver cutting-edge software solutions that wow users and clients alike.
 - 💬 **Motto**: "Code is my jutsu—watch me unleash its power!"